neuralmagic/deepsparse/README.md

 ## License

-The project's binary containing the DeepSparse Engine is licensed under the [Neural Magic Engine License 1.0](LICENSE-NEURALMAGIC).
+The project's binary containing the DeepSparse Engine is licensed under the [Neural Magic Engine License](LICENSE-NEURALMAGIC).

 Example files and scripts included in this repository are licensed under the [Apache License Version 2.0](LICENSE) as noted.